komyg/rm-shop-v1/tutorial.md

 });
 ```

-Here we imported the configurations we made on the other files:
+There is a lot going on this file:

-- First we create the `ApolloClient` using its constructor and pass a configuration object to it.
+- First we created the `ApolloClient` using its constructor and passed a configuration object to it.
 - The first parameter of the configuration is the `ApolloLink`.
-It works as a chain of link objects that will either:
+It works as a chain of [Apollo Link Objects](https://www.apollographql.com/docs/link/) that will either:

   - Receive the request, transform it and pass it forward.
   - Receive the request and pass it forward as it is.
-  - Receive the request, execute it and return the result to the previous objects in the chain.
+  - Receive the request, execute it and return the result to the previous object in the chain.

   In our case, we have just two links: the `errorLink` and the `httpLink`.
 Notice that the order here is important, because we want the `errorLink` to capture any errors that are returned by the `httpLink`, so the `errorLink` must come before it.

   You can have as many links as you want, for example: `link: ApolloLink.from([authLink, errorLink, timeoutLink, restLink, httpLink])`.
-In this example, the `authLink` must come first, because it adds an `Authentication` header that is used to make all the requests.
+In this example, the `authLink` must come first, because it adds an `Authorization` header that is used to authenticate all requests.
 Then comes the `errorLink` to capture and log all the errors thrown further down the chain.
 Then we have the `timeoutLink` that will return an error if the requests made down the chain take longer than a specified period of time.
 Then we have the `restLink` that is used to make rest calls and finally we have the `httpLink` that handles the Graphql requests.

 - The second parameter in the configuration is the `connectToDevTools`.
 It is active only on non production environments and it allows the [Apollo Dev Tools](https://github.com/apollographql/apollo-client-devtools) to work.
 - The third parameter is the `InMemoryCache`.